 Preparation

-Start by mixing the eggs, milk and vanilla extract in a large, wide bowl.
-Make sure the bowl is wide enough so that we can dip our bread.
+Start by mixing the eggs, milk, and vanilla extract in a large, wide bowl.
+Make sure the bowl is wide enough to dip our bread.
 Use a hand whisk or fork and mix it really well.
 You want it to be airy and almost frothy.

-Next, have your pan ready.
-Use a good skillet, griddle or frying pan and melt the butter over medium-low heat.
+Next, prepare your pan.
+Use a good skillet, griddle, or frying pan to melt the butter over medium-low heat.

-Dunk your slices of bread into the egg mixture for about 5 seconds each.
-Remove from the mixture and place directly into the pan, single layer of course.
-Cook for about 2 minutes or until nice and golden brown, then flip and cook the other side until golden brown too.
+Cook for about 2 minutes or until nice and golden brown, then flip and cook the other side until golden brown, too.
 The whole process takes about 5 minutes.

 Now that you’re the star of breakfast time with our French toast recipe, why stop now?
 Let’s get that breakfast table filled with some more awesome food!

 Have you ever had a frittata?
-Oh my goodness they’re amazing!
+Oh my goodness, they’re amazing!
 It’s like a little quiche but without all the work.
 In fact, I have great frittata recipes for both the air fryer and the Instant Pot: Easy Air Fryer Frittata, Best Damn Instant Pot Frittata.
-They are perfect to accompany our French toast.

 And if you want a French toast variation that’s on the sweeter side, try our Cinnamon Roll French Toast.
 Wow, just wow… it’s a little thicker, loaded with cinnamon and topped with an easy cinnamon roll icing you know and love.
 This one is a huge hit with the kids!